Somatic experiencing: Regulation

 Unlike some of its sister somatic modalities (biodynamic craniosacral therapy, polarity therapy, etc.), Somatic Experiencing is not listed as an exempt modality from massage practice acts in the United States, and is not eligible to belong to The Federation of Therapeutic Massage, Bodywork and Somatic Practice Organizations, which was formed to protect the members' right to practice as an independent profession.
 Members of the Federation each have a professional regulating body with an enforceable code of ethics and standards of practice, continuing education requirements, a process of certifying and ensuring competency and a minimum of 500 hours of training.
 Somatic Experiencing practitioners do not meet any of these criteria unless they are already certified or licensed in another discipline.
-While the model has a growing evidence base as a modality "for treating people with post-traumatic stress disorder (PTSD)" that "integrates body awareness into the psychotherapeutic process", it is important to note that not all Somatic Experiencing practitioners practice psychotherapy and therefore have varying scopes of practice, for example, not all are qualified to work with people with mental disorders.
+While the model has a growing evidence base as a modality "for treating people with post-traumatic stress disorder (PTSD)" that "integrates body awareness into the psychotherapeutic process", not all Somatic Experiencing practitioners practice psychotherapy and therefore have varying scopes of practice, for example, not all are qualified to work with people with mental disorders.
 SE instructs participants that they "are responsible for operating within their professional scope of practice and for abiding by state and federal laws".

 Peter Levine

-Peter Alan Levine (born 1942) is an American psychotraumatologist and psychologist.
-As a psychotherapist, he offers lectures, advanced training and seminars on SE he founded worldwide.
-He described his understanding of coherence with the acronym SIBAM (sensation, image, behavior, affect and meaning).
-For Levine, a complete phenomenological experience is only given with the simultaneous activation of those five aspects.
-In the case of coherence, all five elements of consciousness combine with one another.
-Trauma creates a fragmentation of the coherence of experience.
-Separately from the meaning, an image triggers an affect, e.g. black rubber boots trigger the impulse to flee.
-The here and now becomes there and then.
-By emphasizing only two of the channels of the SIBAM model, cognition and behavior, cognitive behavioral therapy ignores three very important aspects of coherent experience, sensation, image and affect.
-In his book Waking the Tiger, Levine estimates that a hundred million Americans experienced childhood sexual and physical abuse.
+Peter Alan Levine (born 1942) is an American who has taught SE through lectures and training seminars internationally.

 In October 2010 he received the Lifetime Achievement Award from the American Association of Body Psychotherapists.

 In September 2024, Levine appeared as a guest on The Mental Illness Happy Hour podcast.